You’ll want to stock up on this outstanding Portuguese red wine, a steal at $12

-We also have a classy Rioja from Spain, a deliciously intense sauvignon blanc from Australia, an easygoing chardonnay from Sonoma and a value-priced off-dry riesling from Germany.
+We also have a classy rioja from Spain, a deliciously intense sauvignon blanc from Australia, an easygoing chardonnay from Sonoma and a value-priced off-dry riesling from Germany.

 GREAT VALUE